Moises-Frausto/Solving-the-riddle-of-the-evolution-of-Shine-Dalgarno-based-translation-in-chloroplasts/README.md

 # Solving-the-riddle-of-the-evolution-of-Shine-Dalgarno-based-translation-in-chloroplasts
-Accession data for downloading the organisms used in the paper
+Accession data for downloading the genebanks of the organisms used in the paper